 Rice is another great staple that can be added to soups or used as a lovely side dish.
 When things are hectic, I will cook some rice and throw in shredded sharp cheese to make cheesy rice.
 We don’t eat rice all the time, but’s nice to have on hand.
 Also, we choose to eat white rice after years of thinking brown rice was better.
 Not only do we enjoy the flavor more, but turns out white rice is actually better for you for a number of reasons.

 Pasta is another one of those quick and easy meals that we eat once every week or two.
-You can find sprouted pasta at the VGN marketplace, which is easier to digest and more nourishing.
+You can find sprouted pasta online, which is easier to digest and more nourishing.

 2. Tomatoes, Pasta/Pizza Sauce